-Wood stains don’t just cling to the surface of the wood like paint or varnish, it sinks into the grain making the wood itself a different color, not just covering the surface.
-Therefore, you will need to prepare the wood stained surface for painting by applying a material (such as a primer) which will allow the paint to bond to the surface.
+Wood stains don’t just cling to the surface of the wood like paint or varnish.
+It sinks into the grain making the wood itself a different color, not just covering the surface.
+Therefore, you will need to prepare the wood stained surface for exterior painting or interior painting by applying a material (such as a primer) which will allow the paint to bond to the surface.

 Step 2: Get the wood ready for painting